Thrakbad/Thrakbad.github.io/README.md

 ![Screenshot of the clock widget](https://thrakbad.github.io/feature.png)

 It is a custom widget for Android devices solely created for the Sci-Fi LARP [ICARUS](http://www.grv.it/icarus/) by [Terre Spezzate](http://www.grv.it/en).
 Players bringing their Android devices to the game can use this widget to see the time in the Icarus station 14-hour system instead of the 24h earth system.
+The clock is running on the Icarus system, so that it will hit D15 4:00 when the game starts on Friday the 10th/17th at 22h.

 ## Instructions